UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### PDM Init State <a name="PDM_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-PDM-7 | E-fuse current limits | The PDM's e-fuse current limits must be set to 1A per output.
+PDM-7 | E-fuse current limits | - The PDM's e-fuse current limits must be set to 2.5A for inverter outputs, and 1A for other outputs. <br/> - The PDM must enable auto-retry on all e-fuses over SPI. <br/> - The PDM must disable all e-fuses in the init state.
 PDM-8 | Entering the init state | The PDM state machine must begin in the init state by default.
-PDM-9 | In the init state | - The PDM must program the e-fuses with the current limits listed in PDM-7 over SPI. <br/> - The PDM must enable auto-retry on all e-fuses over SPI.
 PDM-10 | Exiting the init state and entering the TS-off state | After the PDM is finished programming the e-fuses, the PDM must enter the TS-off state.

 ### PDM TS-Off State <a name="PDM_TS_OFF"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
+PDM-16 | Selective e-fuse enabling | The PDM must only enable the following e-fuse outputs in the TS-off state: AUX 1, AUX 2, Energy Meter, CAN, AIR SHDN
 PDM-15 | Entering the TS-off state | The PDM must enter the TS-off state after the init state is complete.
-PDM-16 | In the TS-off state | The PDM must only enable the following e-fuse outputs in the TS-off state: AUX 1, AUX 2, Energy Meter, CAN, AIR SHDN
 PDM-17 | Exiting the TS-off state | The PDM must enter the TS-on state when the BMS is in the drive state (after precharge).

 ### PDM TS-On State <a name="PDM_TS_ON"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
+PDM-19 | All e-fuse enabling | The PDM must enable all e-fuse outputs in the TS-on state.
 PDM-18 | Entering the TS-on state | The PDM must enter the TS-on state after precharge is complete.
-PDM-19 | In the TS-on state | The PDM must enable all e-fuse outputs in the TS-on state.
 PDM-20 | Exiting the TS-on state | The PDM must enter the TS-off state when the BMS is in the init or fault state (contactors open).

 ## BMS <a name="BMS"></a>